 Remember that continuing education doesn’t have to mean taking formal classes.
 Mobile app designers can learn quite a bit from reading books, industry magazines, or blogs by established peers.
 Reading stimulates your mind and keeps it hungry for more.
 In fact, one theory suggests that reading is what caused the human brain to evolve.
 Many successful business people read every day and suggest those who want to be successful should do the same.

 Warren Buffett famously reads at least 500 pages per day and when he was just beginning his investment career, it was sometimes double that.
 Joining Buffet are the likes of Mark Cuban, Elon Musk, and Bill Gates.
 Oprah Winfrey and Emma Watson are also avid readers and even started book clubs to encourage others to broaden their educational horizons.

 It’s never too late and you’re never too old to learn something new.
-Arizona Cardinals wide receiver Larry Fitzgerald recently finished his undergraduate degree in communications at the University of Phoenix.
-Steven Spielberg dropped out of the University of California Long Beach when his film career took off, but returned 35 years later to finish his degree in film production and electronic arts.
+Steven Spielberg dropped out of the University of California Long Beach when his film career took off but returned 35 years later to finish his degree in film production and electronic arts.

 As a matter of fact — you’re already starting.
 Right now, you’re reading an article written for mobile app designers just like yourself, so let this be the first step in your unique plan to continue your education.